 Does this mean CBD salve could work for you?

-Personally, we’re wild about CBD salves.
-We’ve found them to work quickly and effectively for athletic recovery, seasonal eczema and various issues of inflammation.
+We put together this CBD salve guide because, personally, we’re wild about them.
+We’ve found them to work quickly and effectively for athletic recovery, seasonal eczema, and various issues of inflammation.
 Have questions about how CBD salves could benefit you?
 We’re always here to help.